Sea lice control

 Treatments

 If preventative measures are not enough, we use mechanical treatments, such as fresh water, to avoid affecting the environment.
-The methods are selected when conditions are favourable.
+The methods are selected when conditions are favorable.
 Only as a last resort do we use medical sea lice treatments, and always in compliance with the strict regulations.

 Escape control